Installation¶

 versions of Python without interference from MacOS’ internal Python

-, which can be found under
+version is pyenv, which can be found under

 https://github.com/pyenv/pyenv.